 Skillful activism is possible

 If activism comes from a divided “us” and “them” perspective, from our righteousness against their evil, we will generate harm by doing so called “good”.
 It is also absurd to try end violence with violence.
 All we get is more separation as a result of feelings of revenge and bitterness.
 And it is useless to fight power and win a position just to be eaten alive by the power minutes later.
 The real personal capacity for doing social activism skillfully needs to be re-evaluated.
 I go one step forward, two steps back and then sit still for a while.

 “One should conquer anger through kindness, wickedness through goodness, selfishness through charity, and falsehood through truthfulness” (Dhammapada, XVII, 3).

 It takes great deal of effort to sustain oneself through a blizzard or hurricane.
 People plan ahead, stock up supplies, build stronger houses, plan evacuation routes and leave the place if needed.
-We do not get any serious storms like that here so people are not prepared for natural disasters and tragic conditions at all.
+Here are no serious storms like that so people are not prepared for natural disasters and tragic conditions at all.
 Likewise it seems we are not prepared for powerful confrontations at work or in relationships.
 We create so much unnecessary suffering.
 We falsely tend to fight anger with rage and extinguish fire with oil.
 Choose your battles carefully, moreover, your flags.
 Let go your phantoms, see the world for what it is.
 Go undercover, be simple, be honest and do no harm to yourself and others.
 Still, do good.